Board of Control for Cricket in India

 R. E. Grant Govan was the first BCCI president and Anthony De Mello was its first secretary.

-BCCI has hosted multiple Cricket World Cups, (Note: It hosted the 1987, 1996, 2011 and 2023 Cricket World Cups, the 2006 Champions Trophy and the 2016 T20 World Cup.
-It also hosted 2013 Women's Cricket World Cup.) and will host the 2025 Women's Cricket World Cup, the 2026 Men's T20 World Cup, (Note: the 2026 Men's T20 World Cup is scheduled to take place in India, but Sri Lanka will also serve as a co-host.) the 2029 Champions Trophy, and the 2031 Cricket World Cup.
+BCCI has hosted multiple Cricket World Cups, (Note: It hosted the 1987, 1996, 2011 and 2023 Cricket World Cups, the 2006 Champions Trophy, the 2016 T20 World Cup, and the 2026 Men's T20 World Cup.
+In the context of women tournaments it also hosted 2013 Women's Cricket World Cup and the 2025 Women's Cricket World Cup.)
+It will also host the 2029 Champions Trophy and the 2031 Cricket World Cup.
 (Note: the 2031 Cricket World Cup is scheduled to take place in India, but Bangladesh will also serve as a co-host.)

 The BCCI manages four squads that represent India in international cricket; the men's national cricket team, the women's national cricket team, the men's national under-19 cricket team and the women's national under-19 cricket team.
 It also governs the developmental squads; the India A team, the India B team and the India A women's team.
-Its national selection committee, which is led by chief national selector, selects players for these teams.
+Its national selection committee, which is led by the chief national selector, selects players for these teams.
 (Note: Senior national selection committee led by 'chief national selector' select players and skipper for India men's national cricket team, India A, B and president's XI teams, while Junior national selection committee of men's and women's selects players and skipper for 'India U19 team', India women's U19 team respectively.)
-As part of its duties, the BCCI organises and schedules matches to be played by each of these teams, and schedules, sanctions and organises domestic cricket in India.
+As part of its duties, the BCCI organizes and schedules matches to be played by each of these teams and schedules, sanctions and organizes domestic cricket in India.